nucluster/devman-notifications-bot/README.md

-# Devman Checker Telegram Bot
+# Devman Notifications Telegram Bot

 This Python script uses the Devman API to monitor the status of code submissions and sends notifications to a Telegram chat when a task is reviewed.